priyakalot/priyakalot.github.io/index.md

 ### News
 * Jan 25 - I'm giving an invited talk at the <a href="https://encore.ucsd.edu/privacy-workshop/" target="_blank">EnCORE Workshop on Defining Holistic Private Data Science for Practice</a> at UCSD.
 * Dec 24 - I'm giving an invited talk at the Harvard CS Colloquium.
-* Dec 24 - We (w/ danah boyd, Rachel Cummings, Gabriel Kaptchuk, Sean Kross, Jayshree Sarathy, Elissa Redmiles) are looking for new and/or visiting PhD students to join us in working on application-focused statistical research on differential privacy!
+* Dec 24 - We (w/ danah boyd, Rachel Cummings, Gabriel Kaptchuk, Sean Kross, Elissa Redmiles, Jayshree Sarathy) are looking for new and/or visiting PhD students to join us in working on application-focused statistical research on differential privacy!
 More info <a href="https://bit.ly/participatoryDPStudent24" target="_blank">here</a>.
 Please reach out with questions!
 * Nov 24 - I gave an invited talk at the <a href="https://bostondataprivacy.github.io/privacy-day.html" target="_blank">Charles River Privacy Day</a> about the value of interfaces for making differential privacy usable for data curators and analysts.
 * Oct 24 - I gave an invited talk at CMU's Privacy Topics Seminar (led by Sarah Scheffler).
 * Sept 24 - I attended and spoke at the new <a href="https://privacypublicpolicy-conference.github.io/website/" target="_blank">Privacy and Public Policy Conference</a> at Georgetown University about how we might elicit privacy-accuracy preferences from data subjects.
 I also gave an invited talk at Georgetown's Privacy & Crypto group.